andrew-chang-dewitt/resume/src/pages/resume.md

 </span>

-Experienced Software Engineering Intern & Computer Science student with a passion for mathematics, programming languages, & Rust.
-Currently seeking an internship for summer 2025.
+Experienced Software Engineering Intern & Computer Science student with a passion for programming languages, education, & learning.
+Seeking an internship with an organization that values mentorship and growth.

 </header>
 <section id="education">